chaitanyanettem/robotics-paper-reviews/Minkowski.md

 You can represent a shape by a set of all the points within that shape.
 That set can of course be of infinite size.
 For example you can define a triangle as the set of all points within that triangle.
 You can also define it as the set of its 3 vertices.

+So, a point is a set of just one element.
+And a circle is the set of all points within distance r of a point c.
+The Minkowski sum of A & B is the set of the sum of each point in A with each point in B.

 ##References

 I went through a lot of reading material in order to thoroughly understand minkowski sums.
 Here are some of the more useful ones: